-The Marañón River is an important river in Peru, one of the main tributaries of the upper reaches of the Amazon River on the Atlantic slope.
-It originates in the glacier of the Nevado de Yapura, about 5,800 m, in the Cordillera Raura, on the border with Lima, in the Andes of the center-north of Peru.
+The Marañón River, flowing instead on the Cordillera’s Atlantic slope, is one of the main tributaries of the upper reaches of the Amazon River.
+It originates at the icy heights of the Nevado de Yapura glacier (5,800 m.a.s.l.) where Lima’s Andes meet the center north of the country.
 Its most important tributaries are the Utcubamba, Crisnejas, Chamaya, Cenepa, Santiago, Morona, Pastaza, Huallaga (1,300 km) and the Tigre (600 km) rivers.
 Due to its great length and altitudinal changes, it possesses a fascinating array of ecosystems along its far-reaching route to the Amazon.